Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

-  to be a design flaw of NumPy[^advanced-indexing-design-flaw-footnote], and it's not one that any other Python array library has copied. ndindex will raise a `NotImplementedError` exception on indices like these, because I don't want to deal with implementing this obscure logic.
+  to be a design flaw of NumPy[^advanced-indexing-design-flaw-footnote], and it's not one that any other Python array library has copied. ndindex will raise a `NotImplementedError` exception on indices like these, because I don't want to deal with implementing this obscure logic.[^ndindex-advanced-indexing-design-flaw-footnote]

-[^advanced-indexing-design-flaw-footnote]: Travis Oliphant told me privately
+[^advanced-indexing-design-flaw-footnote]: Travis Oliphant, the original
-    that "somebody should have slapped me with a wet fish" when he designed this.
+    creator of NumPy, told me privately that "somebody should have slapped me with a wet fish" when he designed this.

+[^ndindex-advanced-indexing-design-flaw-footnote]: I might accept a pull
+    request implementing it, but I'm not going to do it myself.

+#### Exercise

 Given the above, you should be able to do the following exercise: how might you randomly permute a 2-D array, using